 Reservoir Medical Associates schedules appointments on an open access basis.
 This means that we have openings available for same day visits with each clinician and we schedule needed follow-up appointments when you are in the office.
-For preventive care visits and annual wellness visits, we send postcard reminders to our patients two months in advance of the month they are due for an appointment.
-When you receive your postcard, please be sure to call us to set up the specific appointment.
-Should you not receive a postcard two months before you feel you should be scheduled, feel free to call us since mistakes do happen from time to time.
+For preventive care visits and annual wellness visits, we send reminders to our patients two months in advance of the month they are due for an appointment.
+When you receive your notification, please be sure to call us to set up the specific appointment.
+Should you not receive a reminder two months before you feel you should be scheduled, feel free to call us since mistakes do happen from time to time.

 All new patients need a longer first–time appointment so that the doctor can obtain a medical history.
 If you have records from your previous doctor(s) that will help us in your care, please forward them to our office before your appointment.
 Please be sure to inform your insurance company that you are changing your primary care physician, effective before your first appointment.